Introduction to our PhD Programme

 Project

-Interested candidates should possess, or expect to receive, a 1st class or upper 2nd class degree (or equivalent) in a related scientific discipline, e.g. control engineering, engineering science, biological or physical sciences, medicine, computer science, mathematics.
-Previous experience in brain computer interfacing, electronics or neuroscience research is desired.
+Interested candidates should possess, or expect to receive, a 1st class or upper 2nd class degree (or equivalent) in a related scientific discipline, e.g. biological or physical sciences, medicine, computer science, engineering, mathematics.
+Previous experience in neuroscience research is highly desirable.

-We strongly encourage candidates to contact the project supervisor before submitting an application.
-To find out more about these MRC-funded studentships, the research project, and the application process, please contact Professor Tim Denison by email on timothy.denison@bndu.ox.ac.uk.
+Candidates must contact the lead project supervisor before submitting an application.
+To find out more about this studentship, the research project, and the application process, please contact Associate Professor Helen Barron by email on helen.barron@ndcn.ox.ac.uk.

-To be considered for one of these MRC-funded studentships, please submit an application for admission to the D.Phil. in the Nuffield Department of Clinical Neurosciences (course code RD_CU1), following the guidance.
-On the application form, in the section headed ‘Departmental Studentship Applications’, please indicate that you are applying for a studentship and enter the reference code for a MRC BNDU studentship "21CLINNEURO01WEB".
+To be considered for this studentship, please submit an application for admission to the D.Phil. in Clinical Neurosciences at the Nuffield Department of Clinical Neurosciences (course code RD_CU1), following the guidance for applications to this course.
+On the application form, in the section headed ‘Departmental Studentship Applications’, please indicate that you are applying for a studentship and enter the reference code “26NDCN01MRC” into the funding tab.

 Supervisors